skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 #### BCD

 BCD was created as an efficient means for storing this "zone" and "number" punch card data as a 6-bit binary code.
-Numbers were encoded in the lower four bits (also known as a nibble), and the three special zones 0, 11 and 12 were the higher two bits.
+With 6 bits you can encode up to 32 characters (2^5).
+Numbers 1-9 were encoded in the lower four bits (also known as a nibble), and the three special zones 0, 11 and 12 were the higher two bits.
 BCD codes were not standardised so they varied from manufacturer to manufacturer, even between products from the same manufacturer.
+I'm going to be using an IBM variant in this post.

 For example to encode some numbers just use the lower bits as normal: